EXCLUSIVE-Hyundai subsidiary has used child labor at Alabama factory | Business

 Reuters is not using her name in this article because she is a minor.
 The police force in Enterprise, about 45 miles from the plant in Luverne, doesn't have jurisdiction to investigate possible labor-law violations at the factory.
 Instead, the force notified the state attorney general's office after the incident, James Sanders, an Enterprise police detective, told Reuters.

 Mike Lewis, a spokesperson at the Alabama attorney general's office, declined to comment.
 It's unclear whether the office or other investigators have contacted SMART or Hyundai about possible violations.
+On Friday, in response to Reuters' reporting, a spokesperon for the Alabama Department of Labor said it would be coordinating with the U.S. Department of labor and other agencies to investigate.
 Pedro Tzi's children, who have now enrolled for the upcoming school term, were among a larger cohort of underage workers who found jobs at the Hyundai-owned supplier over the past few years, according to interviews with a dozen former and current plant employees and labor recruiters.

 Several of these minors, they said, have foregone schooling in order to work long shifts at the plant, a sprawling facility with a documented history of health and safety violations, including amputation hazards.
 Most of the current and former employees who spoke with Reuters did so on the condition of anonymity.
 Reuters was unable to determine the precise number of children who may have worked at the SMART factory, what the minors were paid or other terms of their employment.